-Dialika Sall is a Ph.D. candidate in Sociology and a Paul F. Lazarsfeld Fellow.
+Dialika Sall is a Ph.D. candidate in Sociology at Columbia University.
+She is a Paul F. Lazarsfeld fellow and a National Science Foundation fellow.
 Her research interests include immigration, race and ethnicity, urban sociology, education and qualitative methods.
 She is currently studying integration experiences and identity negotiations among the children of West African immigrants in New York City.

-Dissertation Title: Race, Ethnicity, and the Children of African Immigrants
+Dissertation Title: Working Towards Blackness: Race, Ethnicity and the Children of African Immigrants